nestjs/docs.nestjs.com/content/recipes/serve-static.md

   controllers: [AppController],
   providers: [AppService],
 })
-export class ApplicationModule {}
+export class AppModule {}
 ```

-With this in place, build the static website and place it's content in the location specified by the `rootPath` property.
+With this in place, build the static website and place its content in the location specified by the `rootPath` property.

 #### Summary

-A working example is available [here](https://github.com/TrilonIO/serve-static-demo).
+A working example is available [here](https://github.com/nestjs/nest/tree/master/sample/24-serve-static).